sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 4. After the pipeline is started, then you can check the pipeline build status.
 If sucessful, it means the snapshot is deployed from PC to online PS.

    ![][pipeline_pcdeployps]

+### Define pipeline from PC to PS through offline deployment

+1. Define the pipeline for deployment snapshot from PC to an offline PS.

+   ![][pipeline_pc_to_ps_offline]

+2. For the Deloyment step, you need to select **Offline Install** for it.

+   ![][pipeline_offline_deploy]

+3. Run the pipeline, you will be prompted with a popup window to provide the snapshot acronym, which is a optional field.
+If the snapshot acronym is empty, the snapshot created in DEV (PC) stage will be installed to offline PS.
+If the snapshot acronym is provided, it means the existing snapshot in DEV (PC) will be located by snapshot acronym and installed to offline PS.

+   ![][pipeline_run_offline_deploy]

+4. After the pipeline is started, then you can check the pipeline build status.
+If sucessful, it means the snapshot is deployed from PC to offline PS.

+   ![][pipeline_pcdeployps_offline]

  **Known Limitions:**